Jialin Li

 Master's Student at NYU | Cognitive Science & Neuroscience & AI

 I'm interested in the cognitive and neural principle of the brain that support human adaptive decision-making and learning.
 By integrating approaches from psychology, machine learning, neuroscience, and behavioral economics, I build computational models to study how the brain constructs its mental representation of the structure of the world that supports such intelligent behavior.
-Currently, I work with Prof. Marcelo Mattar on using recurrent neural networks to study the sampling-based computation and inference in artificial and biological agents.
+Currently, I work with Prof. Marcelo Mattar on using recurrent neural networks to model the choices and reaction times and investigate the temporal dynamics in multi-stage decision-making tasks.
 Previously, I completed my B.S. in Psychology at Peking University.
 Outside of academia, I enjoy playing music, taking photos, and exploring new places (see my Portfolio).

 Jialin Li Profile